A former printing and distribution facility for the LA Times, The Press embarks on a new life reimagined as a creative campus.

 430,000 sf building on a 23.4 acre site

-LRM, Ltd. - Landscape Architect Lane Goodkind + Associates - Food Hall Landscape Ridge LA - Rail Trail Landscape Del Amo Construction - General Contractor TAIT & Associates, Inc. - Civil Engineer Alvine Engineering - M/E/P Engineer BOLD - Lighting Designer Tag Front - Food Hall Interiors 2 x 4 - Environmental Graphics Lab Holding LLC - Market Hall Consultant Simpson Gumpertz and Heger - Code Consultant Blind - Branding Consultant
+Steelwave and Seth Hiromura - Developer LRM, Ltd. - Landscape Lane Goodkind + Associates - Food Hall Landscape Ridge LA - Rail Trail Landscape Del Amo Construction - General Contractor TAIT & Associates, Inc. - Civil Alvine Engineering - MEP BOLD - Lighting Tag Front - Food Hall Interiors 2 x 4 - Environmental Graphics Lab Holding LLC - Market Hall Consultant Simpson Gumpertz and Heger - Code Consultant Blind - Branding Consultant

 Costa Mesa Historical Society